whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 Monitor-only mode is for file systems that do not fully conform to the High Availability Configuration Specification.
-In this situation, the Corosync and Pacemaker configuration modules provided with Intel® Manager for Lustre\* software are not automatically deployed.
+In this situation, the Corosync and Pacemaker configuration modules provided with Manager for Lustre\* software are not automatically deployed.
 This means that Manager for Lustre\* software cannot configure the file system for server failover.
 Note that Logical Volume Manager (LVM) is